Updated: May 1

-Just as Delaney & Arvedson (2008), note, “oral skill development as texture changes are made through the second half of the first year of life is an under studied phenomenon" we are also not able to find anything in the literature to consistently indicate when the tongue thrust reflex integrates, and whether it's integration is essential for transitioning to solids.
+Just as Delaney & Arvedson (2008) found: “oral skill development as texture changes are made through the second half of the first year of life is an under studied phenomenon" we are also not able to find anything in the literature to consistently indicate when the tongue thrust reflex integrates, and whether it's integration is essential for transitioning to solids.

 Due to a lack of scientific knowledge, we delve into the literature regarding motor learning and critical periods of feeding development.

 What we know: the tongue thrust reflex is PROTECTIVE.

 If baby takes something into the mouth that he/she can't handle, the reflex is triggered and the baby's tongue protrudes (or sticks out) which pushes whatever is in the mouth, back out.

 Reflexes allow a baby's body to do movements that the baby can't otherwise do, which helps the baby to learn skills.
 For example, a baby uses the grasp reflex to hold onto a finger or a toy BEFORE they can do this intentionally.
 The very young baby doesn't look at her parent's finger and think, "I want to hold their hand!"
 Instead, she doesn't have to think about it at all- if her parent's finger (or a toy or blanket) brushes the inside of her hand, her fingers close around it.
 This is automatic but it is the first step in learning the skill of holding.
 Over time, the reflex transitions into a skill.